 The biomedical sciences are being radically transformed by advances in our ability to monitor, record, store, integrate and analyze information characterizing human biology and health at scales that range from individual molecules to large populations of subjects.
 This wealth of information has the potential to substantially advance both our understanding of human biology and our ability to improve human health through smarter methods for risk assessment, diagnosis, prognosis and treatment planning.

-The focus of the CIBM Program encompasses translational bioinformatics, clinical research informatics, and health / clinical informatics.
-PhD students who are eligible for this interdisciplinary training include those in Chemistry, Computer Sciences, Statistics, Genetics, Nursing, Biochemistry, Engineering, Mathematics, and other computational areas and biological science disciplines from five colleges across campus.
+The focus of the CIBM program encompasses translational bioinformatics, clinical research informatics, image analysis, and health informatics.
+PhD students who are eligible for this interdisciplinary training include those in Chemistry, Computer Sciences, Statistics, Genetics, Nursing, Biochemistry, Engineering, Mathematics, among other graduate programs.

 Predoctoral traineeships are generally awarded for a three-year period and postdoctoral traineeships are generally awarded for a two-year period.
 These traineeships provide a monthly stipend and cover tuition, fees, and research-related expenses.

 Predoctoral students must be accepted into an affiliated PhD program at the University of Wisconsin.
 All supported trainees must be permanent residents or U.S. citizens.
 Information about individual graduate programs can be obtained direclty from the relevant departments or from the CIBM Training Program by contacting Louise Pape, Program Coordinator.